-Before you start your hunt for the hidden gems within your business, you’ll need to take a step back and establish what constitutes good leadership material.
+Before you start your hunt for the hidden gems inside your business, you’ll need to take a step back and establish what constitutes good leadership material.

 👉 The art of finding hidden gems in your business

-Finding potential leaders and emerging talent within your business is not as straightforward as it seems, and should never be based on hierarchy.
+Finding potential leaders and emerging talent in your business is not as straightforward as it seems.
+It is important to understand that the process should never be based on hierarchy.
 You’re building for the future and not for today.